AlexAnzolaJ/android-programming-101-cwe-materials/curriculum/02-materials/readme.md

 You can also run an application called [Genymotion](https://www.genymotion.com/), which is another, faster version of the official Android Virtual Device Manager.
 It's not supported by Google, but it is a great resource.

-> In small groups of 3-4, ask the students to brainstorm some ideas for pros and cons of using virtual devices to test their apps.
+> Check: In small groups of 3-4, ask the students to brainstorm some ideas for pros and cons of using virtual devices to test their apps.
 Regroup, write their ideas on the board, and discuss.
 Use the ideas below for further talking points.

 One drawback is that because these are virtual, there are some features missing.